DenisGorbachev/master-of-dialogue-pintask-plugin/README.md

-Master of dialogue — a plugin for Pintask
+Master of dialogue
 =======================

-You become a card member upon leaving a comment on http://pintask.me/.
+You become a card member upon leaving a comment on [Pintask](http://pintask.me/), the hackable task tracker.

 This versatile plugin is only a couple lines of code: